The-Politico/gspan.js/docs/TranscribingToADoc.md

 ## Creating and Using Backups
 By default, GSpan will create a backup file named `transcript.txt` in the [cwd](https://nodejs.org/api/process.html#process_process_cwd) of where it was called.
 The location of this file can be changed using the `backupFile` argument.

-Content will continue to be appended to this backup file until it is manually cleared.
+Content will continue to be appended to this backup file until it is manually cleared or deleted.
 If the contents of your Google Doc has been deleted and you cannot recover it (or you'd like to begin transcribing in a new Google doc) you can begin the transcription with the contents of the backup file by using the `backfill` argument.

 #### Example